qchenevier/MBA_memoire/doc/reaction_actor.md

 Adopt a multimedia mindset and view [your] business as a portfolio of products and services with different business models, pricing, and distribution strategies.
 A mindset that does not favor the status quo [@Karimi2015].

-#### Deploy technologies to improve & accelerate information processing
+#### Social Networking: Deploy technologies to improve & accelerate information processing

 GE has responded by: [@Iansiti2014]